 Founded in 2010, AngelList is one of the oldest and most established equity crowdfunding platforms.
 It was originally conceived to broker connections between cash-strapped technology entrepreneurs and angel investors – high-net-worth, tech-savvy funders, many of whom earned their fortunes by selling out of their own successful startups.

-There are three main ways to invest on AngelList:
+AngelList remains true to its roots today.
+There are three main ways to invest in companies and funds on this platform:

 Separately, AngelList operates a high-end job board that connects developers, engineers, marketers, medical professionals, and other talented job-seekers with early-stage companies looking for help.
 You don’t need to register as an investor to use AngelList’s job board.